davea42/libdwarf-code/CODINGSTYLE.md

-There are many libdwarf-internal functions to read data from an object, and all of them require an end-pointer argument so the code can easly check for corrupt object-file or DWARF values without duplicating the error-code-setting.
+There are many libdwarf-internal functions to read data from an object, and all of them require an end-pointer argument so the code can easily check for corrupt object-file or DWARF values without duplicating the error-code-setting.

 ### Dwarfdump Flags Data